eonist/eonist.github.io/_posts/2017-04-03-Dispatch-group.md

     init(){
             let group = DispatchGroup()
             group.enter()
-            bg.async{/*do 2 things at the same time*/ Swift.print("do default")
+            bg.async { // do 2 things at the same time
+                Swift.print("do default")
-                sleep(IntParser.random(3, 6).uint32)/*simulates task that takes between 1 and 6 secs*/
+                sleep(IntParser.random(3, 6).uint32) // simulates task that takes between 1 and 6 secs
                 group.leave()
             }
-            if("" != ""){
+            if("" != "") { // false
                 group.enter()
-                bg.async{/*do 2 things at the same time*/ Swift.print("do the first")
+                bg.async { // do 2 things at the same time
+                    Swift.print("do the first")
-                    sleep(IntParser.random(2, 7).uint32)/*simulates task that takes between 1 and 6 secs*/
+                    sleep(IntParser.random(2, 7).uint32) // simulates task that takes between 1 and 6 secs
                     group.leave()
                 }
-            }else{
+            } else { // true
                 Swift.print("do the second")
             }

-            //group.wait()/*wait blocks main thread, blocks UI, Its important that the notify comes after all enter and leaves has been assigned*/
+            // group.wait()/*wait blocks main thread, blocks UI, Its important that the notify comes after all enter and leaves has been assigned*/
-            /*notify also fires when nothing left or entered*/ group.notify(queue: main, execute: {/*you have to jump back on main thread to call things on main thread as this scope is still on bg thread*/
+            // notify also fires when nothing left or entered group.notify(queue: main, execute: { // you have to jump back on main thread to call things on main thread as this scope is still on bg thread
-                    Swift.print("🏁 group completed: 🏁")//make a method on mainThread and call that instead.
+                    Swift.print("🏁 group completed: 🏁") // make a method on mainThread and call that instead.
             })
     }
 }